ungleich/cdist/docs/src/man1/cdist.rst

 .. option:: -d, --debug

-    Set log level to debug
+    Set log level to debug (deprecated, use -vvv instead)

 .. option:: -v, --verbose

-    Set log level to info, be more verbose
+    Increase log level, be more verbose.
+The order of levels from lowest to greatest are: ERROR, WARNING, INFO, DEBUG.

 .. option:: -V, --version